Logo

 arrow

-In 2023, a large-scale exploit resulted in roughly $100 million in losses across thousands of accounts, with some users reporting multi-million-dollar hits.
+In 2023, a large-scale exploit resulted in roughly $100 million in losses across thousands of accounts, and some users reported losses in the multi-million-dollar range.

 A major wallet compromise often changes user expectations: even if features remain strong, trust can take far longer to rebuild than software to patch.